WilsonGiese/Conway-s-Game-of-Life/README.txt

 About:
-	This program implements a sparse array to run cellular automation with the rulesfrom John Conway's game of life.
+	This program implements a sparse array to run cellular automation with the rules from John Conway's game of life.

 Rules: